 Suunto offers plenty of watches at premium price points.
 Many of their products range from $600 to $1,000.
 Fortunately, the Traverse Alpha is one of the more affordable Suunto watches that you can buy.

 It’s far from a luxury watch, so the looks and the price definitely reflects that.
-For under $400, you get a tough as nails watch that provide a wide range of features for outdoor enthusiasts.
+For under $400, you get a tough as nails watch that provides a wide range of features for outdoor enthusiasts.
 Other tactical watches with similar specs from other brands will easily cost you about $600.

 The Traverse Alpha strikes a great balance of value and price.
 It’s a good place to start if you’re looking for a reasonably-priced outdoor-centric watch.